Expensive assets justify their place on the Balance sheet by earning returns.

 An intangible asset, as the section above explains, is an item of value the firm owns or controls, which the firm acquired at a measurable cost.
 Unlike the physical assets described in this section, however, Intangible assets have no physical substance and are by definition not "touchable."
 Monetary items such as cash or accounts receivable are generally not included in this category .

-Even though they have no physical substance, intangible assets can and often do appear on the Balance sheet.
-Those eligible for the Balance sheet may include a purchased right to use:
+Even though they have no physical substance, intangible assets can and often do appear on the Balance Sheet.
+Those eligible for the Balance Sheet may include a purchased right to use:

-- Patents, copyrights, trademarks, or proprietary intellectual property.
+• Patents, copyrights, trademarks, or proprietary intellectual property.

-- Another company's logo or brand name.
+• Another company's logo or brand name.
 This can occur when a business purchases a franchise to operate under another firm's name.

-Asset Placement on the Income Statement and Balance Sheet
+Assets on Income Statement and Balance Sheet

-The acquisition and use of assets impacts both the company's Income statement and Balance sheet reports.
+The acquisition and use of assets impacts both the company's Income statement and Balance Sheet reports.

 Assets on the Income Statement